NorESMhub/NorESM/doc/configurations/platforms.rst

 Queue options on Fram
 ------------------------
 On fram there are different queues for testing and development experiments (usually short runs on few nodes) and longer experiments.
-If you want to run simulations on different queues than *normal*, you need to add new machine options to   cime/config/cesm/machines/config_batch.xml.
+If you want to run simulations using different queue options than *normal*, you can add new machine options to   cime/config/cesm/machines/config_batch.xml.
 Method (we are currently working on an improvment of this):

 - 1. Copy the settings for Fram :
 ::